quicwg/ops-drafts/draft-ietf-quic-applicability.md

 that this limit is reached by an application, the stream can simply be closed and replaced with a new one.

-Stream can be independently opened and closed, gracefully or by error.
-A sender closes a stream gracefully by setting the FIN bit on a STREAM frame.
-The sender can close a stream abruptly in an error condition using the RESET_STREAM frame, while the receiver can close a stream abruptly by sending a STOP_SENDING frame.
+Streams can be independently opened and closed, gracefully or by error.
+An application can gracefully close the egress direction of a stream by instructing QUIC to send a FIN bit in a STREAM frame.
+It cannot gracefully close the ingress direction without a peer-generated FIN, much like in TCP.
+However, an endpoint can abruptly close either the ingress or egress direction; these actions are fully independent of each other.

 If a stream that is critical for an application is closed, the application can generate respective error messages on the application layer to inform the